eodenyire/holberton-system_engineering-devops-24/0x00-shell_basics/README.md

-8-firstdelete this file execute rm linux command with 1 arg 9-firstdirdeletion this file execute rmdir linux command with 1 arg 10-back this file execute cd linux command with 1 arg 11-lists this file execute ls linux command with 2 args a, U and d
+8-firstdelete this file execute rm linux command with 1 arg 9-firstdirdeletion this file execute rmdir linux command with 1 arg 10-back this file execute cd linux command with 1 arg
+#fit 11-lists this file execute ls linux command with 2 args a, U and d
+12-file_type this file execute type linux command with 1 arg